n8n-io/n8n-docs/docs/workflows/sharing.md

 | Share | :white_check_mark: | :x: |
 | Export | :white_check_mark: | :white_check_mark: |
 | Delete | :white_check_mark: | :x: |

+## Node editing restrictions with unshared credentials

+Sharing in n8n works on the principle of least privilege.
+This means that if a user shares a workflow with you, but they don't share their credentials, you can't edit the nodes within the workflow that use those credentials.
+You can view and run the workflow, and edit nodes that don't use unshared credentials.

+Refer to [Credential sharing](/credentials/credential-sharing/) for guidance on sharing credentials.